A review of possible effects of cognitive biases on the interpretation of rule-based machine learning models: Review of Cognitive Biases

 \subsection{Insensitivity to Sample Size}

 People tend to underestimate the increased benefit of higher robustness of estimates that are made on a larger sample, which is called insensitivity to sample size.
 The insensitivity to sample size effect can be illustrated by the so-called hospital problem.
 In this problem, subjects are asked which hospital is more likely to record more days in which more than 60 percent of the newborns are boys.
 The options are a larger hospital, a smaller hospital, or both hospitals with about a similar probability.
 The correct expected answer---the smaller hospital---was chosen only by 22\% of participants in an experiment reported by \citet{Tversky27091974}.
 Insensitivity to sample size may be another bias resulting from use of the representativeness heuristic \citep{kahneman1972subjective}.
 When people use the representativeness heuristic, they compare the proportion of newborns who are boys to the proportion expected in the population, ignoring other relevant information.
-Since the proportion is similarly representative of the whole population for both hospitals, most of the participants believed that both hospitals are equally likely to record days in which more than 60 percents of the newborns are boys \citep{Tversky27091974}.
+Since the proportion is similarly representative of the whole population for both hospitals, most of the participants believed that both hospitals are equally likely to record days in which more than 60 percent of the newborns are boys \citep{Tversky27091974}.
+However, these responses do not take into account that small samples have higher variance and therefore there is a higher probability for recording an outlier not conforming to the underlying probability distribution.

+\paragraph{Differentiation from the Base Rate Neglect} When determining the validity of assertions based on statistical evidence, insensitivity to sample size refers to the inability to appreciate the effect of sample size on the reliability of the provided estimate.
+In contrast, base rate neglect relates to the tendency to not use the information about base rates, even though it is available.

-\paragraph{Implications for rule learning} This effect implies that analysts may be unable to appreciate the increased reliability of the confidence estimate with increasing value of support, i.e., they may fail to appreciate that the strength of the connection between antecedent and consequent of a rule rises with an increasing number of observations.
+\paragraph{Implications for rule learning} This effect implies that analysts may be unable to appreciate the increased reliability of the confidence estimate with increasing the value of support, i.e., they may fail to appreciate that the strength of the connection between antecedent and consequent of a rule rises with an increasing the number of observations.
 If confronted with two rules, where one of them has a slightly higher confidence and the second rule a higher support, this cognitive bias suggests that the analyst will prefer the rule with higher confidence (all other factors equal).